MatthewNice/MatthewNice.github.io/research/index.md

 ---
 # Graduate Research at Vanderbilt
 ## CAN Bus Project
 In the Work Laboratory I chose a project working on reading out and analyzing car sensor data.
 Using the OBD-II port behind the rear-view mirror, we recorded CAN messages (see image below).
 I created a data analysis toolset for the CAN messages being recorded off of vehicles.
 Using it, 50+ signals can be interpreted and analyzed in depth after a drive.
 In only a few months, I showed that we could understand intimately what is going on in the ego car (the car you're driving) and see what the car's radar system sees.
+Below we see the cord extending from the OBD-II port, and sample Speed and Steering Angle plots from a test drive.

 <figure class = "half">
 	<a href="{{ site.url }}/images/panda.jpeg"><img src="{{ site.url }}/images/panda.jpeg" alt=""></a>